pramnora/emacs/README.md

 -----

 ## My own experience so far...

+Only just yesterday(Mon 020625), I went and installed: Emacs editor software;
+and, therefore, I can hardly say I understand how to use it properly, yet;
+nor can I claim that I know how this software fully functions;
+the most I can say is, I'm still learning how to use it more efffectively,
+going just one single step at a time.

 I tried using the menu to create first text files(.txt)...which display as being just plain ordinary text;
 and, then, (.html) files...inside of the HTML file code syntax highlighting works.